NxG1GnX/LeetCode_exercise/README.md

 # LeetCode_exercise
-the first time coding exercise  of LeetCode with python3 Directory is being updated
+Coding exercise  of LeetCode with python3
+Directory is being updated

 Part 1:[easy]